 If the LLC fails to pay the tax or file a return, you and the other owners are not personally liable.
 However, a drawback to corporate treatment is that business earnings are taxed twice.
 The first level of tax occurs when the LLC files a corporate tax return, and the second is imposed on the owners when they receive a dividend.
 Each owner must report the dividend as taxable income on their personal Form 1040s and pay tax on it.

-In a sole proprietorship, the IRS disregards the LLC entity as being separate and distinct from the owner.
+Single member LLCs are treated just like a sole proprietorship.
+The IRS disregards the LLC entity as being separate and distinct from the owner.
 Essentially, this means that you are personally responsible for all tax payments and filings.
 When you prepare your personal income tax return, you must now also complete a Schedule C attachment.
 The Schedule C only reports the income and deductions that relate to your business activities.
 If you calculate a profit on Schedule C, then the amount is included with the other income your report on Form 1040.

 A TurboTax solution for every situation